danforthcenter/plantcv/docs/vis_tutorial.md

 PlantCV is composed of modular functions that can be arranged (or rearranged) and adjusted quickly and easily.
 Pipelines do not need to be linear (and often are not).
 Please see pipeline example below for more details.
 A global variable "debug" allows the user to print out the resulting image.
-The debug has two modes: either 'plot' or 'print'.
+The debug has three modes: either None, 'plot', or 'print'.
-If set to 'print' then the function prints the image out, or if using a Jupyter notebook you could set debug to 'plot' to have the images plot images to the screen.
+If set to 'print' then the function prints the image out, or if using a [Jupyter](jupyter.md) notebook you could set debug to 'plot' to have the images plot to the screen.
 Debug mode allows users to visualize and optimize each step on individual test images and small test sets before pipelines are deployed over whole datasets.

 **Workflow**